ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-openalto-2022.md

                 * pipe -> [0, 1, 0, ...]   // this pipe uses those links with entry 1
                 * pipe: tput of this pipe
 * mem resource (pipe -> mem of each RSE)

+(Kai you can continue adding your notes here)

 ---------------------